Medical Informatics (MSc)*

 In the third semester, the student's individual specialization and profile formation takes place.
 For this purpose, a wide range of individually selectable courses is available to you (module 14).

 In the practical project (module 15), a concrete practical problem is worked on using the methods learned in cooperation with a health care facility or a health IT company.
-Here we can draw on our broad cooperation network.

 In the fourth semester, the Master's thesis is written and defended.